robjustice/soshdboot/README.md

   For both of these bootloaders, there is also a Desktop Manager version.
 This loads things one bank below the highest available, as this is reserved for the Desktop Manager software.

   ## SOS.KERNEL
-  Modified SOS.KERNEL file.
+  Modified SOS.KERNEL:
-  The internal disk3 driver is replaced with an updated Problock3 driver.
+  - The internal disk3 driver is replaced with an updated Problock3 driver.
 Some changes to the code to align with being loaded internally in the kernal.
 Also some optimisation is possible as the driver is now always in the non bank switched system bank, so need to copy that code to the 18fx page to avoid the bank switching.
-  The path names for the SOS.INTERP and SOS.DRIVER have been updated with the .PROFILE name for the problock driver.
+  - The path names for the SOS.INTERP and SOS.DRIVER have been updated with the .PROFILE name for the problock driver.
 Also a second set of names is included to allow booting of the second drive.
-  The default prefix is updated as required.
+  - The default prefix is updated as required, depending on the unit that is selected for booting.
-  The SOS inbuilt copy protection is removed.
+  - The SOS inbuilt copy protection is removed.
 This speeds things up a little, and there is not mmuch point having this if we are not booting of floppy.
-  The number of drives is hard coded to two.
+  - The number of drives is hard coded to two.
 So the settings of drives via SCP is ignored.

   ## Disk3 driver
   The original internal floppy driver modified to look like a standard sos driver.
 This is included in the SOS.DRIVER files on the hd po images.
-Built using ca65 and the a3driverutil.

 # Disks
 The following disk images are provided prebuilt and ready for use: